fbpx

 This post may contain affiliate links.
 Read full disclosure.

-A DIY spider pinata is a must-have for the Halloween season!
-Get ready for 31 days of spooks, scares, terror and treats!
-Today I’ll show you how to make a pinata with paper mache and fill it with treats for your fall celebration.
+This DIY spider piñata is a must-have for the Halloween season.
+It’s an ideal decoration for a party, or for use as a children’s Halloween activity.
+In this post, I’ll show you how to make a piñata with paper mache and fill it with yummy treats or toys for your fall celebration.

 A DIY Spider Pinata made from paper mache hanging above a pile of Halloween candy.